 Additional Qualifications

-Durham District School Board is an approved provider of Additional Qualification courses for certified members of the Ontario College of Teachers (OCT), in good standing.
+Durham District School Board (DDSB) is an approved provider of Additional Qualification courses for certified members of the Ontario College of Teachers (OCT), in good standing.
 Additional Qualification courses allow teachers to focus on continuous improvement by expanding their knowledge, practices and instructional leadership skills.

 Register for AQ Courses